Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Introduction

 \paragraph{Our results.}

 We work on the same examples as Lewis did.
-By resolving the orbifold singularity of $T^8/ \Gamma$, Joyce obtains the smooth $Spin(7)$-manifold $M^8$.
-We consider one type of singular sets in the orbifold $T^8/\Gamma$, whose resolution has a local model given by $\R^4 \times X$, where $X$ is the Eguchi--Hanson space (see Section \ref{subsection:the-manifolds-by-Joyce} for more details).
+By resolving the orbifold singularity of $T^8/ \Gamma$, Joyce obtains a one-parameter family of smooth $Spin(7)$-manifolds, $M_t$, for $0<t \ll 1$.
+Here, the manifold $M_t$ tends to $T^8 / \Gamma$ as $t \rightarrow 0$.
+Some of the singularities in the orbifold $T^8/\Gamma$ have a resolution whose local model is given by $\R^4 \times X$, where $X$ is the Eguchi--Hanson space (see Section \ref{subsection:the-manifolds-by-Joyce} for more details).
 While Lewis glues in pullbacks of ASD connections which are concentrated away from the singular sets of the orbifold, we glue in pullbacks of ASD connections over $X$ near the singularities of $T^8/\Gamma$ and a flat connection on the orbifold $T^8/\Gamma$ together with the underlying $Spin(7)$-structures on $M^8$ by Joyce.
 (See Figure \ref{fig:ours}).

 The following is our main theorem in this paper, which will be proved as Theorem \ref{th:analytic_construction} at the end of Section \ref{subsection:perturbation-step}:

 \begin{theorem} Let $M_t$ be Joyce's compact $Spin(7)$-manifold described in Section \ref{subsection:the-manifolds-by-Joyce}.
 Let $G$ be a compact Lie group.
 Suppose we are given compatible gluing data in the sense of Definition \ref{definition:compatible-gluing-data} and assume that the flat connection in the compatible gluing data is unobstructed.
 Then, there exist a vector bundle $E_t$ over the manifold $M_t$ with structure group $G$ and a $Spin(7)$-instanton $\tilde{A}_t$ on $E_t$ for sufficiently small $t$. \end{theorem}